Sunaina55/Expense-Tracker/README.md

 ---

-_Made with ❤️ using HTML, CSS & JS — no frameworks, no dependencies._
+_Built with HTML, CSS & JS, extended with Netlify Functions and Groq for AI-powered features._